Gianluca-Iacchini/Distributed_Rendering/README.md

 - Visual Studio 2017 or later with DX12 SDK
 - Windows 10 or later
 - CMake for building the project
-- NVIDIA GPU with Ray-Tracing capabilities.
+- NVIDIA GPU with Ray-Tracing capabilities
+- Cuda Toolkit

 ## Building the Project